simeoncarstens/ensemble_hic/README.rst

 $ cd scripts/
 $ mpirun -n 3 python hairpin_s/config.cfg

-This will try to infer two states from synthetic data obtained from two artificial conformations of a chain of 23 beads: a hairpin-shaped and an "S"-shaped conformation.
+Be sure to adapt the path to the repository in the "general" section of the config file.
+This simulation will try to infer two states from synthetic data obtained from two artificial conformations of a chain of 23 beads: a hairpin-shaped and an "S"-shaped conformation.
 Results will be written to ``/tmp/hairpin_s/``.
 It runs two replicas, but most certainly no exchanges will be accepted.
 This doesn't matter because for this example, no Replica Exchange is required.
 You can use this as a quick test whether your setup and MPI installation works.

 Contact
 -------